JamieHeather/stitchr/docs/inputdata.rst

 Preferred allele files
 ^^^^^^^^^^^^^^^^^^^^^^

 ``stitchr`` requires an exact allele to know which sequence to pull out of the database.
-By default, it always prioritises using the exact allele specified, but if the user just gives a gene identifier without an allele specified (e.g. TRAV1-1) then ``stitchr`` will use the prototypical '01' allele (e.g. TRAV1-1\*01), as this is the only allele which every IMGT-provided gene should theoretically have.
+By default, it always prioritises using the exact allele specified, but if the user just gives a gene identifier without an allele specified (e.g. TRAV1-1) then ``stitchr`` will use the prototypical '01' allele (e.g. TRAV1-1\*01), as this is the only allele which every IMGT-provided gene *should* theoretically have.
 It will similarly default to \*01 if explicitly given an allele which it can't find in the input data.

-There are occasions when this is not the biologically appropriate allele to choose.
+There are occasions when this is not the biologically appropriate allele to choose (`and even some examples where a gene lacks an *01 allele <https://github.com/JamieHeather/stitchr/issues/25>`_).
 While users can of course specify the allele explicitly when providing the gene, they may alternatively wish to make use of the ``-p / --preferred_alleles_path`` command line option, which allows them to point to a tab-delimited file detailing specific alleles which should be used.
 Here users can specify four fields:

--  **Gene**: the IMGT gene name
+-  **Gene**: the IMGT-format gene name
 -  **Allele**: the preferred allele (i.e. the text after the '\*' in a complete name)
 -  **Region**: one of LEADER/VARIABLE/JOINING/CONSTANT, which tells ``stitchr`` explicitly what kind of sequence it is
 -  **Loci**: specify which locus or loci this preferred allele covers using three digit codes, comma-delimiting if >1 (e.g. “TRB” or “TRA,TRD”)